romainlafarguette/varfxi/README.md

 VaR-Rule for FX Interventions
 ================================

-This Python notebook replicates the tables and the charts of the IMF WP on Foreign Exchange Intervention Rules for Central Banks.
+This Python notebook replicates the tables and the charts of the IMF WP on VaR-Rule for Foreign Exchange Interventions.

 It uses  a Python package  that I have  written, DistGARCH, also  available in this  Github folder,  with  the public  FX intervention  data  from the  Banco Mexico.
 DistGARCH is based on the ARCH package of Kevin Sheppard.

 You can use the code for non-commercial applications, providing that you cite the IMF Working Paper Lafarguette, R. and Veyrune, R. (2020) VaR-Rule for FX Interventions, IMF Working Paper no 20XX